 If we have enough people getting vaccinated, we prevent dangerous diseases from spreading out.
 That means that many people in a population are protected, even those who have weak immunity.
 This is referred to as herd immunity or herd protection.
 This is quite important since not all can defend themselves through vaccines.
 Some people have allergies and can't, while others can't respond to these vaccines.

-The world has grown a global village, cities are denser, and immigration and international travel are rampant.
+The world has grown into a global village, cities are denser, and immigration and international travel are rampant.
 If an epidemic of a highly contagious disease such as Ebola emerges, the outcome can be devastating if many people are not vaccinated.
-Vaccines play a huge role in curbing these diseases, and that is if we have them ready when these diseases strike.
+Vaccines play a huge role in curbing these diseases, and that is if we have these vaccines ready when the diseases strike.

 Vaccines prevent 2–3 million deaths worldwide every year.
-However, 1.5 million more lives can still be saved if people take vacations very seriously.
+However, 1.5 million more lives can still be saved if people take vaccinations more seriously.

 The immune system works by differentiating between microbodies that belong to the body and those that don't.
 The system will fight those that don't belong to the body.
 Antigens are markers found in foreign bodies that are used to identify them.
 Vaccines work by presenting antigens from a pathogen to attach them, and it may be a bacterium of a particular disease.
 A response will be mounted by the defense cells when they come across these antigens.